 The Board assess the interests of Directors at each Board meeting.
 Directors are required to disclose at each Board meeting the full extent and nature of their interests as well as any potential or actual conflicts of interest as and when they change and to comply with the constraints on their participation and voting in relation to matters in which they may have an interest in accordance with the Corporations Act and the Board Charter.

-Further details about the policies and procedures attached to conflicts of interest are set out in the Board Charter.
+Further details about the policies and procedures attached to conflicts of interest are set out in the Board Charter and the Company's Code of Conduct.

 15. EXTERNAL AUDITOR